gyorilab/emmaa/doc/dashboard/models_page.rst

   a test status per each model type*

 New tests that passed for any of the model types are shown under *New Passed Tests* along with the top path found.
-To see the statements supporting the path, one can click on a path and be redirected to a detailed test page.
+The statements supporting the path are can be seen by clicking on a path which links out to the detailed test results page for the test.

 .. figure:: ../_static/images/new_applied_tests.png
   :align: center